 6. Lack of sleep

-Something to look at if you can’t stop eating is how well you are sleeping.
+A surprising reason why you can’t stop eating could be due to not getting enough sleep.
 It’s been shown that getting less than 7 hours sleep a night, significantly increases appetite.
 In fact, some people who don’t get a good night’s sleep can end up eating as many as 1,000 extra calories the next day.
 If you don’t sleep well for an entire week, that means you could take in an extra 7,000 calories over the course of the week.
 That’s the equivalent of two pounds of fat.

 Aim to sleep for at least 7 hours a night, but 8 hours would be better.
 People who get less than 7 hours sleep tend to gain weight more readily.
 This is mainly due to an increase in ghrelin and a decrease in leptin, two hormones that regulate hunger.